zeke/devcenter-scraper/content/md/add-on-app-info.md

     "domains": ["www.the-consumer.com", "the-consumer.com"]
   }
 ```
 Use this call to get the full set of details on any of your add-on instances.
+This endpoint will only return a 200 response after [provisioning](https://devcenter.heroku.com/articles/add-on-provider-api#provision) has completed.
+Trying to access App Info during a provisioning request will return a 404 response.

 ## Update Config Vars